Explore Clitheroe

 Frequently asked questions

-The Castle (smallest Norman keep in England), the Ribble Valley, the exceptional independent food scene, and a small Lancashire market town of real character Roam surfaces the hidden gems that make Clitheroe worth exploring.
+Clitheroe is a place in Lancashire known for the Castle (smallest Norman keep in England), the Ribble Valley, the exceptional independent food scene, and a small Lancashire market town of real character.
+Clitheroe Castle's Norman keep dates from the 12th century and is the smallest Norman keep in England.
+The population is around 15,000.

-Yes — Roam is live in Clitheroe and across Lancashire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Clitheroe and across Lancashire.
+It is available on iOS and Android.